 Under some circumstances, a murder charge may be investigated by the FBI or another federal agency and prosecuted by the U.S. Attorney’s office in federal court.
 Those circumstances include alleged murders that involve:

 Federal prosecutors typically have much more time and resources at their disposal to pursue homicide convictions.
 Additionally, federal courts operate under different rules of evidence and procedural rules than Virginia state courts.
 In this sense, if you are facing a murder charge in federal court, getting help from a lawyer with experience in the federal court system will be crucial to your defense.
 We can offer expert legal representation for your Roanoke criminal charge.

 For nearly three decades as a lawyer, John E. Lichtenstein has stood up for the rights of the accused, including those charged with murder, manslaughter and other serious violent crimes.
-Contact our Roanoke homicide lawyers today.

 His commitment to practicing in this area of the law is reflected in his service on the Board of Governors of the Virginia State Bar Criminal Law Section and his induction as a Fellow of the American Board of Criminal Lawyers.